Reviews You Can Rely On

 Flight Performance

-The Tello flies quite well but lacks the autonomous flight features, power, and long range of the more expensive models.
-This lack of features greatly affected its score in this metric.
-Yet, the Tello is the best flier of all the inexpensive drones we've seen.
+The Tello flies quite well but lacks the autonomous flight features, power, and long-range of the more expensive models.
+This lack of features greatly affected its score in this metric, though it's the best flier of all the inexpensive drones we've seen.

-The Tello can also do a 'throw takeoff'.
+The Tello can also do a throw takeoff.
 This fun little feature is sure to amuse kids and adults alike.
 However, it lacks some capabilities when compared to the models that cost much more.
 First off, it does not have an internal GPS, so it can't perform autonomous flight functions or automatically return to its starting point.
-The maximum battery life is 13 minutes, which again is far superior to any other inexpensive drones, but is lacking when compared to most of the more expensive models.
+The maximum battery life is 13 minutes, which again is far superior to any other inexpensive drone but is lacking when compared to most of the more expensive models.

 The Tello's 720p camera provides a decent quality video downlink to the app.
 We certainly wouldn't call it high definition, but it is more than serviceable for trying to frame a video or photo.
-However, the downlink does drop some frames occasionally, so don't be surprised if the video cuts out for 1-2 seconds every so often.
+However, the downlink does drop some frames occasionally, so don't be surprised if the video cuts out for a second or two every so often.
 The range is limited by the wireless network emitted by the drone, so you can only fly it a maximum of 100 meters away from the controller.
-Here again, this is much better than the incredibly choppy and pixelated video downlinks you get with most inexpensive drones but is a clear step behind what the expensive models can do.
+Here again, this is much better than the incredibly choppy and pixelated video downlinks you get with most inexpensive drones, but it is a clear step behind what the expensive models can do.

-ryze tello drone review - while lacking in some respects, this drone is incredibly impressive...
+dji tello - while lacking in some respects, this drone is incredibly impressive...

 While lacking in some respects, this drone is incredibly impressive for the price point.